Roboy/SDFusion/README.md

 Configuration | Explanation
 --- | ---
-updateRigidGroups | By default the script will *cache* your rigid groups, as each of them is copied to a new components.
+updateRigidGroups | by default the script will *cache* your rigid groups, as each of them is copied to a new component.
 This is done to save time for the subsequent exports, since this step is time consuming.
-If you add or remove components from a rigid group, check this box to update it. exportMeshes | creates a folder with `stl` meshes for each rigid group sdf | `model.sdf` is created viapoints |`model.sdf` will include descriptions of viapoints caspr | Only valid when viapoints are defined and checked; genreates [CASPR](https://github.com/darwinlau/CASPR) files with definitions of bodies and cables, that are required for controlling the robot opensim | generates a separate `.osim` file with muscle descriptions compatible with OpenSim darkroom | exports visual markers defined on the robot remove parts smaller 1g | deletes all components in the design with mass less than 1g self_collide | `<self_collide>false</self_collide>` tag in `model.sdf`
+If you add or remove components from a rigid group, check this box to update it. exportMeshes | creates a folder with `stl` meshes for each rigid group sdf | `model.sdf` is created viapoints |`model.sdf` will include descriptions of viapoints caspr | only valid when viapoints are defined and checked; generates [CASPR](https://github.com/darwinlau/CASPR) files with definitions of bodies and cables, that are required for controlling the robot opensim | generates a separate `muscles.osim` file with muscle descriptions in OpenSim format darkroom | exports visual markers defined on the robot remove parts smaller 1g | deletes all components in the design with mass less than 1g self_collide | `<self_collide>false</self_collide>` tag in `model.sdf`